dekrypted/discord-image-logger/README.md

 (You can replace main.py with whatever you made it!); The point of this step is so that you can just visit your.site and not your.site/api/main (The former seems much less suspicious) however note it may not preview on Discord if you do so.
 Still looking for a workaround for this.
 - **4:** Visit https://vercel.com and log in with GitHub.
 - **5:** Click *add new* to make a new project.
 Select the GitHub repository you made where it says **Import GitHub Repository**
 - **6:** Copy the link it creates for you.
 Now you're good to go, start logging some IPs!
-(Note: Unless you did step 3, you'll have to go to `example.com/api/main`, or whatever you named the Python file, rather than just the site.
+(Note: If you didn't do step 3, you'll need to go to `example.com/api/main' or whatever you named the Python file, not just the website.
 Sorry!)

-Additionally, you can add a domain if you own one!
+You can also add a domain if you have one!

 ---

 # 🐛 Bug Reports & Suggestions

 **Found a bug?
-Have an idea?** Let me know [here!](../../issues) Please provide detailed explaination of the expected behavior, actual behavior, and steps to reproduce, or what you want to see and how it could be done.
-You can play a small part in this project!
+Have an idea?** Let me know [here!](../../issues) Please provide a detailed explanation of the expected behavior, actual behavior, and steps to reproduce, or what you want to see and how it could be done.
+You can be a small part of this project!

-**NOTE:** You're __NOT__ supposed to run `main.py`!
+**NOTE:** You are __NOT__ supposed to run `main.py`!
 Please read the instructions.
-I will not help if your bug report/issue is "main.py wont open"
+I will not help if your bug report/issue is "main.py will not open".

-**Active/Known Bugs:**
+**Active/known bugs:**.
-None right now!
+None at the moment!

 ---